rahadian/RegistrationForm-Django/README.md

         'HOST': '127.0.0.1',
         'PORT': '',
     }
+change the USER and PASSWORD with your mysql user and password.

 8. Back to the formku project directory and do migrations with this command
     > python manage.py makemigrations users